farrakhb/sparta-coursepreparation/README.md

 * Codecademy's [JavaScript Course](https://www.codecademy.com/learn/javascript) (10 hours)

-We'll be checking to make sure that you've completed the pre-work on day one of the course.
+We will be checking to make sure that you have completed the pre-work on day one of the course.

 ***